 - No matter when you feed yourself, it may be nice to sit with your family during meals to share and talk.
 Also, be sure you choose feeding times that let you get enough sleep.

 Can I give myself medicine through a PEG tube?

 You can give yourself medicine that is liquid or finely crushed and dissolved in water.
 Never mix medicines.
 Always flush the tube with a little water between each medicine and after the last medicine is given.

 Will I taste anything?

-Your taste buds are on your tongue, so you will not taste food that is given through your PEG tube.
+Your taste buds are on your tongue.
+So, you will not taste food given through your PEG tube.
 You might be able to taste something if you burp after a feeding.

 Can I eat or drink after a PEG tube is put in?

 It depends why you needed the PEG tube.
-Talk to your care team about eating and drinking.
+Talk with your care team about eating and drinking.

-It is normally okay to eat and drink if you needed the PEG tube because of:
+It is often okay to eat and drink if you needed the PEG tube because of:

 - Weight loss